How to Set Up a New Online Casino Account

 - Currency: online casinos don't necessarily accept all currencies, so check whether your native currency is accepted and, if not, whether they will convert it for you

-- Bonuses: as well as headline figures, you'll need to choose between matched bets, matched deposits and more – don't forget to check wagering requirements before signing up
+- Bonuses: as well as headline figures, you'll need to choose between matched bets, matched deposits, no deposit bonuses and more – don't forget to check wagering requirements before signing up

 When you set up a new online casino account, there are some key things that you should confirm.